Kyobinoyo/OpenshockPrefabs/README.md

 To use [ShockOSC](https://github.com/OpenShock/ShockOsc) in ChilloutVR you'll need a OSC mod.
 One of the most popular ones are [OSC by kafeijao](https://github.com/kafeijao/Kafe_CVR_Mods?tab=readme-ov-file).

-When multiple Prefabs are used together by default they should combine into one single Sub-Menu.
+When multiple VRChat Prefabs are used together by default they should combine into one single Sub-Menu.